-KCPL applied for a grant from the State to be matched by funds from the Country totaling \$180,000 to complete the 2020 renovation by remodeling the adult and reference and areas.
-Unfortunately, we did not receive the grant.
-The KCPL Foundation, a private non-profit, agreed to provide \$90,000 and the KCPL (with guidance from the County Finance Department) determined that sufficient funds were available from reserves in the amount of \$90,000 to provide estimated funds for the renovation.
-The renovation will be undertaken in early 2020.
+Background: KCPL had applied for a FY2019 grant from the State to be matched by funds from the Country totaling \$180,000 to complete the 2020 renovation to the adult and reference areas in Chestertown.
+Unfortunately, KCPL did not receive the grant.
+The KCPL Foundation generously agreed to provide \$90,000 and the KCPL Board (with guidance from the County Finance Department) determined that sufficient funds were available from its reserves in the amount of \$90,000 to provide funds for the renovation.
+The Friends of the Kent County Library also contributed \$10,000 for the renovations.
+The total cost of the project is \$215,000.
+The renovation will be completed in August 2020.
+In addition, the Friends also donated an additional \$5,000 for new hallway entrance flooring.